biomedbigdata/website/content/authors/silvie_baier/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Members
-- Student Research Assistants
+- BSc and MSc Students

-weight: 3
+weight: 38
 ---

-I’m a masters student in Bioinformatics at the Technical University of Munich and Ludwig-Maximilians-Universität München since October 2020.
-I developed a federated Cox proportional hazard model app for the FeatureCloud platform for my bachelor thesis and I am currently working on an integrated CyTOF data analysis pipeline.
+I am a bioinformatics bachelor student at the Technical University of Munich and the Ludwig-Maximilians-University.
+Since October 2020, I am an intern at the Chair of Experimental Bioinformatics to gain more practical experience in bioinformatics.
+Currently I am working for [Markus Hoffmann](/authors/markus_hoffmann) on the development of GenEpiSeeker, a tool for generic epistasis detection via local search.